melchor629/node-flac-bindings/readme.md

 A [Readable](https://nodejs.org/dist/latest-v6.x/docs/api/stream.html#stream_class_stream_readable) type class that gives you (_integer typed_) interleaved PCM from a file.

 `flac_bindings.FileDecoder`
-You can pass all the options that can expect the [Readable](https://nodejs.org/dist/latest-v6.x/docs/api/stream.html#stream_class_stream_readable) object, but also you can pass:
+You can pass all the options that can expect the [Readable](https://nodejs.org/dist/latest-v6.x/docs/api/stream.html#stream_class_stream_readable) and StreamDecoder objects, but also you can pass:

- - **oggStream**: Boolean
-	 - Determines if the file is an OGG Stream or not
-	 - Defaults to false
  - **file**: String
 	 - The file with the FLAC stream and where it will be read
 	 - **You must** provide this value
- - **metadata**: Array or Boolean
-    - If is an array, tells the decoder to emit `metadata` when metadata blocks of the types passed are found
-    - If is `true`, tells the decoder to emit `metadata` on all metadata blocks found
-    - Defaults to `STREAMINFO` only

 Extra operations available are `getTotalSamples()`, `getChannels()`, `getChannelAssignment()` and `getBitsPerSample()`.